 Other Supporting Parts

-You will also take note of Aaron Tveit, who plays the leader of the student revolutionaries, Enjolras.
-You will want to sing along as he leads the revolt with Do You Hear the People Sing?
+You will also take enjoy Aaron Tveit, who plays the leader of the student revolutionaries, Enjolras.
+You can’t help but sing along as he leads the revolt with Do You Hear the People Sing?

-Young Daniel Huttlestone is at the same time mischievous and endearing as Gavroche.
+Young Daniel Huttlestone (Into the Woods) is at the same time mischievous and endearing as Gavroche.

 Sets and Cinematography